bttger/markdown-flashcards/README.md

 - The option to study cards in sequential or random order
 - Test mode, which allows you to test yourself with a number of random cards

+> You can use `mdfc` on your Android Smartphone with Termux: Install Termux via F-Droid or the GitHub [Releases](https://github.com/termux/termux-app/releases) and then run `pkg install markdown-flashcards`.

 ## Markdown Schema

 `mdfc` automatically creates and updates the metadata of your flashcards.
 The following schema shows how the metadata is stored in the file: